novasamatech/nova-spektr/README.md

 ```
 **P.S. don't update pre-commit file to `npm githook:pre-commit`**

-## Start development mode
+## Start in production mode
-The `dev` run configuration is the same as [production build](#production-build) except that the application won't be
+The `production` run configuration is the same as [production build](#production-build) except that the application won't be
 installed in the operating system and source code hot-reload will be used.

-Development configuration uses:
+Production configuration uses:
 1. [`chains.json`](/src/renderer/services/network/common/chains/chains.json) file for chains configuration
 2. debug tools are disabled by default
 3. error are handled in a smooth way in order not to interrupt the user

-Use the following instructions in order to start application in the `dev` environment with hot-reload:
+Use the following instructions in order to start application in the `production` environment with hot-reload:

 Electron (desktop) environment - recommended:
 ```bash